×

 Belarusian and Norwegian Speaking population

 Belarusian and Norwegian speaking population is one of the factors based on which Belarusian and Norwegian languages can be compared.
 The total count of Belarusian and Norwegian Speaking population in percentage is also given.
-The percentage of people speaking Belarusian language is 0.11 % whereas the percentage of people speaking Norwegian language is Not Available.
+The percentage of people speaking Belarusian language is 0.11 % whereas the percentage of people speaking Norwegian language is 0.07 %.
 When we compare the speaking population of any two languages we get to know which of two languages is more popular.
 Find more details about how many people speak Belarusian and Norwegian on Belarusian vs Norwegian where you will get native speakers, speaking population in percentage and native names.

 Belarusian and Norwegian Language Codes